wesleysee/dynamix/README.md

 ![](/screenshots/main-array.png)

 The operation of the array (e.g. parity-check) can be viewed in real-time as well.
-When a parity-check is ongoing the statusbar at the bottom shows the current status.
+When a parity-check is ongoing the statusbar at the bottom shows the current status in any screen.
 Note also the disabling of buttons to avoid accidental mis-clicking!

 ![](/screenshots/main-paritycheck.png)